Lemonade Insurance Review: Is Lemonade Insurance Good?

 - Affordable policies — Lemonade advertises affordable insurance policies on its website, with life insurance starting at $9 per month and car insurance starting at $30 per month.

 - Online quotes — It’s easy to get an insurance quote through Lemonade’s website.
-And if you’re happy with your quoted rate, you can buy coverage instantly.
+And if you’re happy with your quoted rate, you can apply and buy coverage instantly.

 - Mobile app — Lemonade customers can get quotes and manage their insurance policies through the company’s highly rated (and free) mobile app.

 - No permanent life insurance — Lemonade sells term life insurance, but doesn't offer whole life or other permanent life policies.

 - No live agents — Lemonade operates entirely online, so there are no in-person agents.
 Customers are encouraged to manage their own policies and file claims online or on the mobile app.

 - Not available in all states — Not all Lemonade insurance policies are available nationwide.

 What Is Lemonade Insurance?